RahulAgrawal111/Musicano/README.md

 # Musicano
-a basic music player and video player
+a basic music player and video player made without using an API.